use-ink/cargo-contract/README.md

   * [Homebrew](https://formulae.brew.sh/formula/binaryen): `brew install binaryen`
   * [Arch Linux](https://archlinux.org/packages/community/x86_64/binaryen/): `pacman -S binaryen`
   * Windows: [binary releases are available](https://github.com/WebAssembly/binaryen/releases)

   There's only an old version in your distributions package manager?
 Just use a [binary release](https://github.com/WebAssembly/binaryen/releases).

 * Step 3: `cargo install --force cargo-contract`

+### Docker Image
+If you'd prefer to use Docker instead we have a Docker image [available on the Docker Hub](https://hub.docker.com/r/paritytech/contracts-ci-linux) which contains the dependencies needed to build `cargo-contract`, as well as `cargo-contract` itself.

 ## Usage